AlobarQuest/ADAS/domains/profiles/web-app/Compiled Profile - light.md

   - Do not change auth, roles, RLS, or secret flows in Light Mode; only ensure your changes remain secure.

 - **Governance & workflow**
-  - Respect ADAS precedence and non-overridable domains.
+  - Respect ADAS precedence and non-overridable domains; treat Domain 12 as extend-only (stricter security allowed, never weaker).
   - Treat ADRs, workflow rules, and ADAS files as **read-only**.
   - Follow existing Git/PR conventions when suggesting commit/PR text.